-The treasurer shall prepare warrants or "Orders of the Treasurer" to be acted upon at each regular Board meeting.
-Except for situations as defined below providing for subsequent Board approval, before checks are issued, the treasurer shall have received the approved warrant or “Orders”, or approved equivalent properly executed, which shall include signatures of the chairperson, treasurer and secretary of the Board.
+The treasurer shall prepare, in accordance with the state-mandate District Administration Software, a “Paid Warrant Report” to be presented at each regular Board meeting.

 Payment of Bills

+Invoices for just and proper claims against the District for services, supplies, and equipment shall be processed efficiently and paid promptly according to approved procedures and policies.
+In keeping with prudent and sound business practices, the Superintendent or designee shall establish adequate internal controls for all purchases and all appropriations to individual schools or departments.

-With the exception of recurring monthly payments such as utilities and fixed charges, bills to be paid shall have appropriate supportive information, such as:
+With the exception of recurring monthly payments such as utilities and fixed charges, bills to be paid shall have appropriate supportive information:

-A purchase order signed by the Superintendent or his designated representative;
+A purchase order, when applicable, produced under the authority of the Superintendent or his designated representative;

-A billing or invoice as to goods or services received; and
+An invoice as to goods or services shipped/received;

-Confirmation that invoiced materials were received in accurate quantity and in good order.
+Confirmation that invoiced materials or services were shipped/received in accurate quantity and in acceptable condition; and.

-When items are purchased for programs funded by federal grants, the District shall promptly request reimbursement from federal funds to be paid no later than the next Board meeting.
+Travel reimbursement request forms inclusive of substantiating documentation provided in the travel policies and procedures handbook and prior Board approval, as applicable.

 Board Minutes

-The original copy of warrants or “Orders” shall be maintained on file as a part of the official Board minutes.
-Payments made between regular Board meetings shall be confined to the following:
+The original copy of the “Paid Warrant Report” shall be maintained on file as a part of the official Board minutes.

-contract salaries,

-payments to take advantage of discounts,

-payments made to prevent penalties and disruption of services, and

-payments for approved purchases made in accordance with District policy and procedures to avoid invoices being more than thirty (30) days past due as of the date of the Board meeting.

 References: